1 | Align decentralized planning across global teams early

-Workforce Planning with Workday Adaptive Planning: 5 Key Lessons Learned from Manufacturing Customers
+Workforce Planning with Workday Adaptive Planning for Manufacturing

 To accommodate various financial aspects like currency conversion, reporting, and planning requirements, it is essential to prioritize alignment on the Adaptive Planning level structure design across all locations.
 By establishing a uniform framework, manufacturing companies can streamline planning processes, facilitate meaningful cross-location comparisons, and derive valuable insights for better decision-making.

-Clean and accurate data is the backbone of effective workforce planning.
+Clean and accurate data is the backbone of effective workforce planning in Workday.
 Manufacturing companies must emphasize data cleanup initiatives, ensuring that the information used for planning is reliable and free from errors.
 This process involves periodic data audits and implementing data quality measures.

 Workforce Planning in the manufacturing industry presents unique challenges that require careful consideration and strategic solutions.
 Deployment consultants can streamline the process and set the customer up for success by utilizing many of Workday Adaptive Planning’s powerful tools, and by strategically involving customer resources to ensure alignment across the organization.